toebeann/BepInEx.SupermarketSimulator/README.md

 ## Installation

 > [!TIP]\
 > The game folder is the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).
-Steam users can easily find this folder by locating the game in your Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.
+Steam users can easily find this folder by locating the game in their Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.

 To install manually, follow these instructions: